dirkroorda/laf-fabric/docs/texts/getting-started.rst

 Run LAF-Fabric
 ==============
+If you are *not* on windows, you can test your installation in this way:

 In the command prompt, go to the directory where *laf-fabric.py* resides::

     cd «path_to_dir_of_laf-fabric.py»

+On all platforms, you can test your installation as follows:

 *notebook mode*, example notebooks::

     cd notebooks
     ipython notebook

-This starts a python process that communicates with a browser tab, which will pop up in fron of you.
+This starts a python process that communicates with a browser tab, which will pop up in front of you.
 This is your dashboard of notebooks.
 You can pick an existing notebook to work with, or create a new one.